 Detailed sampling of unpaved roads and alleys within the Town of Rico was performed in 2004 to characterize soil lead concentrations in road-surface materials.
-The basic sampling protocol involved collection of two subsamples from each block or road segment, with one sample collected approximately 1⁄4 of the way along the length of the block and the other sample collected approximately 1⁄4 of the way along the length of the block and the other sample collected approximately 1⁄4 of the other sample collected approximately 1⁄4 of the way along the block.
+The basic sampling protocol involved collection of two subsamples from each block or road segment, with one sample collected approximately 1⁄4 of the way along the length of the block and the other sample collected approximately 3⁄4 of the way along the block.
 The two samples were then combined to create a composite sample.
 The lead concentration in the composite soil sample was analyzed using a laboratory-grade XRF instrument.
 In addition to the road samples, additional grab samples were collected from the non-vegetated right-of-way immediately adjacent to the road at locations where visual observations indicated the possible presence of mine waste.